rudnitski/streaming-grocery-cursor/README.md

-# GPT Realtime Voice Connection Demo
+# Grocery Voice Assistant

-A Next.js application demonstrating real-time voice interaction with OpenAI's Realtime API using WebRTC for low-latency audio streaming.
+A Next.js application for building a grocery shopping list via real‑time voice interaction using OpenAI’s Realtime API over WebRTC.
+The UI is optimized for a fast “add by voice” flow with a scrollable Usual Groceries reference and a focused cart modal.

 ## Features